 Another common mistake is when management makes assumptions about the interest level, skills, and abilities of those whom they have identified as a high potential employee to take to the next level.

 - Have you discussed your perceptions with them and gained their buy-in?

-- What have you done to genuinely help set them up for success by evaluating their skills and abilities; both at their current level and the next?
+- What have you done to genuinely help set them up for success by evaluating their skills and abilities, both at their current level and the next?

-- Remember, just because an employee may be good at his or her current job, and stands out as a star performer, that does not mean that they will make a good future leader.
+- Remember, just because an employee may be good at his or her current job and stands out as a star performer, that does not mean that they will make a good future leader.

 Perhaps one of the most frustrating things that can derail a potentially successful succession plan is to drop the ball on implementing the training component of the equation.
-You may have an organization with strong support from your executive team, and have appropriately and definitively identified those with the skills, interests, and abilities to move up in the organization, but then fall short when it comes to providing them with the level of training and development to make it happen.
+You may have an organization with strong support from your executive team and have appropriately and definitively identified those with the skills, interests, and abilities to move up in the organization, but then fall short when it comes to providing them with the level of training and leadership development needed to make it happen.
 Training should also be specific and targeted, not generic and all encompassing.

 - Have you identified a set of core competencies on which to structure this individual’s training and development?